5 Important Reasons to Ditch Timers and Parent Signatures

 In addition to giving students choice, I was able to see if they were able to select appropriate responses, answer them fully while practicing necessary skills.

 The year that I implemented the new log, I saw drastic results.

 Much less fibbing, much more authentic responses, and even better - I saw the transfer of practiced skills in their classwork.

 If you're looking to try something new, you can find my reading log here.
 There are a couple of versions included to reach a variety of readers.

 Looking for more ideas, tips, and resources for your ELA block?
-Visit my everything: ELA Pinterest board or pin this article for later:
+Here are a few related posts: